rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 print("Hello, nice to meet you!")
 ```

 * **5.10.5** You should also use `guard` only if a failure should result in exiting the current context.
 Large code blocks should be avoided.
-If cleanup code is required for multiple exit points, consider using a `defer` block to avoid cleanup code duplication.
 Below is an example in which it makes more sense to use two `if` statements instead of using two `guard`s - we have two unrelated conditions that should not block one another.

 ```swift
 if let monkeyIsland = monkeyIsland {